Who can be nominated?

 - The person’s research qualifications, i.e. CV (maximum two A4 pages) covering positions held, awards won and postdoctoral research stays, if any.

 - A short (maximum two A4 pages) account of the person’s career, i.e. primarily his or her academic achievements together with information of present support from Universities or other financial support.

 - A list of all publications in peer-reviewed journals, with the ten most important publications marked.
 If relevant, an H-index (Web of Science, Scopus or Google Scholar) together with number of publications and number of quotes the H-index is based on, is attached.
 Google Scholars preferably use Harzing’s Publish or Perish.
 For nominations in the field of humanities, a list of the candidate´s scientific work should be enclosed.).

 - A brief popular scientific summary in Swedish (maximum one A4 page).

-Documents attached should all be English except for the popular scientific summary in Swedish
+All should be written in English except for the brief popular scientific summary in Swedish.

 Two evaluation panels approved by the Royal Swedish Academy of Sciences, the Royal Swedish Academy of Engineering Sciences, the Royal Swedish Academy of Agriculture and Forestry, the Royal Swedish Academy of Letters, History and Antiquities and the Swedish Academy, will be responsible for the evaluation.